Chapter 5 From simulation to model fitting

 Now that we know how to model memory as an internal state, we can play with making the update discount the past, setting a parameter that indicates after how many trials memory is lost, etc.

-5.6.4 Memory Model 3: Exponential Forgetting (Relation to RL)
+5.6.4 Memory Model 3: Exponential Forgetting (similar to RL)

 A more cognitively plausible memory model incorporates forgetting, where recent events have more influence than distant ones.
 This can be implemented by adding a forgetting parameter (often called a learning rate, α, in RL) that controls the weight of the most recent outcome versus the previous memory state.